Looping Over Data Sets

 - The most common patterns are:

-meaning “match exactly one character”
+*meaning “match zero or more characters”?meaning “match exactly one character”

 - Python contains the

-library to provide pattern matching functionality - The
+globlibrary to provide pattern matching functionality - The

-to match file patterns - E.g.,
+globlibrary contains a function also calledglobto match file patterns - E.g.,

-. - Result is a (possibly empty) list of character strings.
+glob.glob('*.txt')matches all files in the current directory whose names end with.txt. - Result is a (possibly empty) list of character strings.

 import glob